greeniot/CC3200-Sample/README.md

 1. We start by removing both jumpers J8 and SOP2 (if installed).
 2. With the USB connector facing up, we connect one side of the jumper wire to the top of J8 and the other side to the bottom of SOP2.

-Now when we run the code from Energia via `CTRL + M` we will see the serial monitor popping up (be sure to have the correct boud rate configured!) and the LEDs start blinking.
+Now when we run the code from Energia via `CTRL + M` we will see the serial monitor popping up (be sure to have the correct baud rate configured!) and the LEDs start blinking.

 At this point in time our setup looks similar to the next image.